23 Feb How To Plan Garden Lighting

 - Steps that could be a trip hazard in the dark

-- Any new features in the garden (ponds, water features, sculptures etc)
+- Any new features in the garden (water features, sculptures, structures etc)

 - Planting that will look good illuminated

-- Any patio areas that might need down-lighting for proposed furniture
+- Any patio areas that might need lighting for outdoor dining or entertaining

-One very important thing to remember about planning garden lighting is not to have too many lights.
-Lighting needs to be subtle and create a nice mood within the garden.
-If you add too many lights you could end up disturbing neighbours and risk your garden looking like Disney Land!
+One very important thing to remember as you plan garden lighting is not to have too many lights.
+Lighting needs to be subtle and create a nice ambience within the garden.
+If you add to many lights you could end up disturbing neighbours and a risk your outdoor spaces looking like Disney Land!

-Once I have considered all the options for where lighting could be positioned, I then decide which light fitting will work best in each position.
-There are many different effects that can come from lighting so choosing the correct light fitting is very important.
-I will go into more details into the different fittings available later on in this series.
+Once I have considered all the possible options for where lighting could be positioned, I then decide which light fitting will work best in each place.

 There are so many different effects that can be created with garden lighting so choosing the right fitting is crucial.
 Will you want coloured filters?
 Uplighting?
 Downlighting?
 Recessed lights?
 Festoon Lights?
 I will talk more about the different fittings available in my next lighting blog.